 Hero rankings shift with balance patches and meta changes.
-This Last Asylum tier list reflects the current state of play as of early 2026.
+This Last Asylum tier list reflects the current state of play as of mid-2026.
 S-tier heroes dominate across modes.
 A-tier heroes perform well in most situations.
 B-tier and below are situational picks that require specific compositions to justify.

 Marlena is the top single-target burst hero.
 She eliminates priority targets in boss fights before they can overwhelm your formation.
 Position her behind a strong tank and she consistently delivers the highest damage output in the game.
 Arthur and Marlena together cover both survivability and burst damage needs.